-Playwright and activist Lorraine Hansberry (1930-1965) moved to New York City in 1950 where she eventually wrote for the black newspaper Freedom, based in Harlem, on issues such as racial, economic, and gender inequality.
+Playwright and activist Lorraine Hansberry (1930-1965) moved to New York City in 1950 where she eventually wrote for the Black newspaper Freedom, based in Harlem, on issues such as racial, economic, and gender inequality.
 After marrying Jewish songwriter/producer Robert Nemiroff in 1953, the couple moved to the third-floor apartment at 337 Bleecker Street in Greenwich Village.
 (At the time they lived here, the upper two stories had one apartment per floor, which were accessed by the central door located between the two storefronts.)
 They separated in 1957, though they remained close friends.
 Hansberry kept the apartment.

 In “Sweet Lorraine” (1969), her friend James Baldwin explained the play’s significance: “I had never in my life seen so many black people in the theater.
 And the reason was that never before, in the entire history of the American theater, had so much of the truth of black people’s lives been seen on the stage.
 Black people had ignored the theater because the theater had always ignored them.”
 The screenplay she wrote for the 1961 movie version was heavily edited by the studio to cater to white audiences.

 Even before the play’s success, Hansberry privately identified as a lesbian and wrote letters — signed “L.N.H.” or “L.N.” — to The Ladder, the monthly national lesbian publication of the Daughters of Bilitis.
-DOB founders Del Martin and Phyllis Lyons, of San Francisco, acknowledged in their 1972 anthology Lesbian/Woman that Hansberry was an early member of the New York chapter and contributed to DOB’s magazine (1956-1972) in its earliest years.
+DOB founders Del Martin and Phyllis Lyon, of San Francisco, acknowledged in their 1972 anthology Lesbian/Woman that Hansberry was an early member of the New York chapter and contributed to DOB’s magazine (1956-1972) in its earliest years.
 Hansberry’s inner conflict regarding societal expectations for women and her same-sex desires are often revealed in these letters:

-“I wanted to leap into the questions raised on heterosexually married lesbians.
+I wanted to leap into the questions raised on heterosexually married lesbians.
 I am one of those.
-How could we ever begin to guess the numbers of women who are not prepared to risk a life alien to what they have been taught all their lives to believe was their natural destiny–AND–their only expectation for ECONOMIC security?”
+How could we ever begin to guess the numbers of women who are not prepared to risk a life alien to what they have been taught all their lives to believe was their natural destiny–AND–their only expectation for ECONOMIC security?

 Using the pen name Emily Jones, she also wrote four lesbian-themed short stories: The Budget, The Anticipation of Eve, and Renascence, appearing in the major Los Angeles gay magazine ONE, and Chanson du Konallis, in a 1958 issue of The Ladder.

 A few weeks before Raisin’s premiere, Hansberry went to her first of many lesbian house parties in Greenwich Village; one fellow guest, Renee Kaplan, with whom Hansberry had what was likely her first same-sex relationship, attended the premiere.
 She later dated writer Eve Ward (which was not her real name).
 Her lesbian social circle consisted of white women, including writers Marijane Meaker, Louise Fitzhugh, and Patricia Highsmith, and future LGBT rights activist Edie Windsor.
-While Hansberry was the only black woman, and therefore isolated from other lesbian artists of color, her work would later inspire Audre Lorde, who wrote in her 1986 book, I Am Your Sister: Black Women Organizing Across Sexualities, “When you see the plays and read the words of Lorraine Hansberry, you are reading the words of a woman who loved women deeply.”
+While Hansberry was the only Black woman, and therefore isolated from other Black lesbian artists, her work would later inspire Audre Lorde, who wrote in her 1986 book, I Am Your Sister: Black Women Organizing Across Sexualities, “When you see the plays and read the words of Lorraine Hansberry, you are reading the words of a woman who loved women deeply.”

 Hansberry bought and moved to the residential building at 112 Waverly Place in 1960.